|Position Title:||Reserve Officers|

 - Medical exam

 Reserve applicants who are chosen will then be a student in the Fife Reserve Police Officer Academy.
-This consists of approximately 275 hours of police related training.
-The academy meets every Tuesday and Thursday night from 6 pm - 10 pm, and all day on Saturdays, from early November until early April (exact dates TBD).
+This consists of approximately 310 hours of police related training.
+The academy meets every Tuesday and Thursday night from 6 pm - 10 pm, and all day on Saturdays, from early January until mid May (exact dates TBD).
 Attendance is required to graduate and receive a Reserve Police Officer Commission.